Remove Database Parameters

 Procedure - Administration API

-The following examples use curl on a Linux terminal to send REST calls to endpoints in the Administration API.
+The following examples use curl in a Linux terminal to send REST calls to endpoints in the Administration API.
 You can also use other interfaces and languages to interact with the API.
 For more information, see Administration API.

-Placeholder values are styled as Bash variables, for example: $EXASOL_IP.
+Placeholder values are styled as Bash variables, for example: $NODE_IP.
 Replace the placeholders with your own values.

 The option --insecure or -k tells curl to bypass the TLS certificate check.
-This option allows you to connect to a HTTPS server that uses a self-signed certificate or a certificate that is not valid.
+This option allows you to connect to a HTTPS server that does not have a valid certificate.
 Only use this option if certificate verification is not possible and you trust the server.

 1. To get information about the database, send a GET request to the /api/v1/databases endpoint.